 Shortly after the formation of Smith, Coney, and Barrat, Adolphe and Morris Hohenberg formed their partnership in the United States to trade cotton and dry goods in 1879.
 Over the next hundred years, Hohenberg Brothers Cotton Company and Ralli Brothers and Coney grew to become two of the largest and most successful in the United States and the world.

 At the time Cargill acquired Hohenberg Bros.
 Company in 1976, Ralli Bros. and Coney and Hohenberg each had established themselves as global leaders in the industry.

-Highest paying job titles at Cargill include Senior Software Engineer, Employee Relations Manager, and Sales Manager
+Highest paying job titles at Cargill include Business Intelligence Engineer, Computer Vision Scientist, and Maintenance Manager